 A newly transformed suburban neighborhood with a local feel.

 Along the coastline and next to the downtown business district, Kakaako is being transformed from a commercial area to a vibrant urban planned neighborhood.
 The low-rise and high-rise mixed-use condo community has over 10,000 residents at present and 30,000 projected when the last condo unit is sold.
 The neighborhood will provide commuting, shopping, cultural enrichment, and lifestyle options when the transformation is complete.
 Kakaako is within minutes of marinas, parks, and beaches.
-On its eastern border are the Ala Moana Center and gateway to Waikiki.
+On its eastern border are Ala Moana Shopping Center and the gateway to Waikiki.

 In the 1950s, zoning changed Kakaako from a primarily residential community to a commercial and industrial area, causing many residents to move elsewhere.
 Today, Kakaako is returning to its residential roots.
 While a small corner of Kakaako has older single-family homes, two master planned communities are at the forefront of reviving the area.
 The plans include low-rise apartments and high-rise condos.
 Together these visionaries are creating a synergistic urban neighborhood with all the inclusive amenities for a vibrant lifestyle.